 Weight loss surgery is a highly effective way to achieve lasting weight loss and significantly reduce other conditions like diabetes, hypertension, asthma, depression, and arthritis.
 It also greatly improves overall health and self-esteem.
 For adolescents, this surgery can help reverse the effects of obesity.

 The right surgical procedure for your child will be determined during the initial consultation meetings with your doctor.
-There are generally three types of weight loss surgery:

 This is the only weight loss surgery performed by Children’s Health.
 The sleeve gastrectomy removes up to 75 percent of the stomach, which limits the amount of food that can be eaten at one time.
 It is also thought to encourage weight loss by removal of ghrelin-secreting cells in the upper stomach.
 Although it does not rearrange the configuration of the small intestine, it has weight loss that is rapid and comparable to the gastric bypass.

 Weight loss surgery is done laparoscopically, with small, thin instruments inserted via five or six small incisions in the abdomen.